FA21IA06/Firmware-Analysis-Toolkit/README.md

 # Firmware-Analysis-Toolkit
-Firmware Analysis Toolkit combine lots of tools to help analyze firmware image more easier on Ubuntu LTS 18.04
+Firmware Analysis Toolkit combines a number of tools to make it easier to analyze firmware images on Ubuntu LTS 18.04.
 # Installation Guide
-Because setup the environment for the tookit to working properly is quite tricky sometime, that why we decided to create ready to use virtual machine image in VirtualBox and VmWare.
-More choice will be available in the future.
+We decided to create ready-to-use virtual machine images in VirtualBox and VMWare because setting up the environment for the toolkit to run properly can be challenging at times.
+In the future, there will be more options.
 ## VirtualBox
 Download Link: https://drive.google.com/drive/folders/16hFTxAdVBah0shmCpExeb-dx6sp-f7UR?usp=sharing
 ## VmWare
 Download Link: https://drive.google.com/drive/folders/194Nh1kTULaxnXV3GzGCGUR4ybjKYpe9c?usp=sharing
-###### Download which version you need and then import to your virtual machine manager.
-Then you're good to go.
+###### Download the required version and then import it into your virtual machine manager.
+Then you're all set.
 # Default Credentials:
 User: user